tusing/yubikey-pki/README.md

 - Generates certificates with long lifetimes
 - Doesn't support rotation
 - Doesn't support any customization of the domain's certificate
+- Generates the endpoint's key pair locally instead of accepting a CSR

 ## 0. Install Prerequisites